bill-ying/merge-pdf/README.md

 Run the program with input_directory as argument:

 Example:
-- python merge-pdf input_directory
+- python merge-pdf.py input_directory

 In rare cases, such as Lexmark X5470, the back page PDF starts with pages 2, 4, 6....
 Add -l option when running the program.

 Example
-- python merge-pdf -l input_directory
+- python merge-pdf.py -l input_directory